Who is Matty Healy? Meet The 1975 frontman rumoured to be Taylor Swift's new boyfriend

 Does Taylor Swift has a new “London Boy”?
-The Sun says she does, and his name is Matty Healy.
+The Sun says yes and his name is Matty Healy.

 It is being speculated that Swift is dating The 1975’s frontman ever since her split with Joe Alwyn, as per The Sun.
 Back in January, Swift made a special appearance at The 1975‘s show at O2 London and even sang the band’s popular song ‘The City’ along with her own smash-hit Anti-Hero.